sujith-ravikumar0306/java-programming/src/ClassesAndObjects/readme.txt

         ->We can create any number of constructors for a class with any type/numbers of arguments.
         ->The code for creating an object is minimized.
         ->Not possible to create an object without specifying its values.

+*"final": mark a variable as unchangable even within the class.

+*"static": used to create variables which are common to a class and are shared by its objects.

+* static function: a method that can be used by object's constructor and not by object's instances.
+        ->helps in developing read-only functionality using static methods ->non-static variables are not accessible as they rely on instace of class and not the constructor.